Written by: DreamMeaning Editorial Team

 "I'm not the only one who dreams this."

-Is dreaming about a broken mandala a bad sign?
+Is dreaming about broken mandala a bad sign?

-What does it mean if I dream about a broken mandala repeatedly?
+What does it mean if I dream about broken mandala repeatedly?

-Recurring dreams of a broken mandala may indicate ongoing emotional themes or unresolved issues that require attention and reflection.
+Recurring dreams of a broken mandala might indicate persistent themes of imbalance or unresolved emotional issues that require attention and conscious exploration.

 A symbol is only the beginning